Jean-Michel Coulon: Biography

-1956: He stayed two-month in the US; discovers the huge cities and is fascinated by New York.
-This first visit was the first of a long series of trips, most likely, a great source of inspiration for his painting.
+In the following year he spent two months in the US, where he visited the huge cities and was fascinated by New York.
+This first visit was the first of a long series of trips which provided inspiration for his painting.

-1957: Birth of his only daughter.
+In 1957 his only daughter was born.

-1968: When France got out of the integrated NATO commandment, he moved to Brussels, with his wife who worked at the American mission to NATO.
-They will remain there until 1998.
+In 1968, after France got out of the integrated NATO command, he moved to Brussels with his wife who worked at the American mission to NATO.
+They remained there until 1998.

 From Brussels, the family traveled across Europe by car in all directions, with trips to cultural and artistic sights.

 He took the car alone, sometimes, and left to explore some European countries, spending the night with local inhabitants, asking people to open very confidential illuminated archives or drawings kept out of the light.

-1971: His exhibit in Brussels at the Regency gallery organized by Michel Vockaer was a big success.
+His 1971 exhibit in Brussels at the Regency gallery organized by Michel Vockaer was a success.
 Eighteen paintings were sold.
 There was supposed to be a series of three shows.
 Only the first was held.
-Jean-Michel Coulon preferred to use the excuse of never being ready for the next series of paintings.
+Coulon preferred to use the excuse of never being ready for the next series of paintings.

-1999: He returns to live in Paris in the 16th arrondissement with a nearby studio.
+In 1999 he returned to live in Paris in the 16th arrondissement with a nearby studio where he worked every afternoon.
 He did not renew close contacts with the Paris galleries.
 He remained discreet, almost hidden.
-He goes to his studio every afternoon.
 His work went from painting to collages, which were done on oil paintings dating from the 1950s and 1960s.